 Furthermore, we cannot consciously decide not to arouse our affective systems.
 Even when these primary process emotions are suppressed or dissociated from awareness, they nevertheless are processing stimuli and creating reactions, whether as delayed emotional outbursts or as diseases of the body when habitually dissociated or suppressed, much as literature on adverse childhood experiences and other forms of chronic stress, abuse, and oppression have shown.4

-Throughout the course of mammalian evolution, secondary and tertiary emotional processes evolved.
-Together, all three processes — the primary, secondary, and tertiary — somewhat parallel the hierarchical model of information processing provided last week — body, emotions, cognitions — except the focus is on states and traits that emerge in relation to the seven affective systems associated with the primary processes of the brain.
+Secondary and tertiary emotional processes evolved throughout the course of mammalian evolution.
+Together, all three processes — the primary, secondary, and tertiary — somewhat parallel the hierarchical model of information processing provided in the last post — body, emotions, cognitions — except the focus of secondary and tertiary processes is the states and traits that are derived from the seven affective systems associated with the primary processes of the brain.

 Like primary processes, secondary processes are unconscious.
 Yet rather than deriving from instinct (and “ancestral memories”), secondary processes are the result of classical, fear, and operant forms of conditioning.
 Panksepp and Biven give as an example of a secondary process how a rat learns to associate the sound of a bell on a cat’s collar with the presence of danger.
 Once learned, the rat reacts to the sound much like it would instinctively to the presence of the cat.
 The same type of process contributes to trauma triggers in humans.
 However, we have the capacity to develop reflective awareness of such conditioning, and thus change how we respond.
 Nevertheless, the tendency is to react first and reflect later.